 They say prevention is better than cure.
+If your dog is constantly putting their paw on you then this could be his way of telling you his paws need attention.
 By cleaning and drying your dog’s paws regularly you ensure that you do not create conducive conditions for bacteria or fungus to flourish.
 You need to also physically inspect the paws for any solid particle that may be causing discomfort to your dog.

 Another thing people need to be aware of allergies because they also cause itchiness and causes dogs to chew on their paws.
 In case you try all forms of home remedy and they fail, you are advised to seek help from a qualified veterinary doctor.

 Frequently Asked Questions